atomic14/diy-esp32-epub-reader/README.md

 # Porting to other boards

 All the configuration is in `platformio.ini` using pre-processor directives.
-If you do add a new board then please create a new section in platofmrio.ini with the appropriate pre-processor directives and open a pull request to add it to the project - I'm happy to answer any questions on this.
+If you do add a new board then please create a new section in platofmrio.ini with the appropriate pre-processor directives for your board and open a pull request to add it to the project - I'm happy to answer any questions on this.

 The important settings are the following: